sakimidare/hilite/README.md

-# hilite
+# highlite

 [简体中文](/docs/README_zh-CN.md) / [English](/README.md)

-hilite is a fast, rule-based CLI highlighter for stdin and files, written in Rust.
+highlite is a fast, rule-based CLI highlighter for stdin and files, written in Rust.

 It reads text line by line and highlights matches using ANSI colors, making it suitable for large files, streaming input, and Unix-style pipelines.